Samuel Adams Green: Greta Garbo

 Their main relationship was undertaken by telephone.
 They had a regular morning call:

 At an early stage, Green informed Garbo that as an art dealer, he often recorded his telephone calls.
 Garbo made no immediate protest, and Green never violated the understanding that the recordings would not be exploited in any way during or after her lifetime.

 In the fall of 1985, while Green was in Colombia, Green's assistant spoke to a journalist working for the American tabloid newspaper, The Globe.
-On October 29, the headline read "Garbo to wed at 80 - bridegroom will be art dealer 30 years her junior".
+On October 29, the headline read: "Garbo to wed at 80 - bridegroom will be art dealer 30 years her junior".
 Upon his return to New York, Green rang Garbo to arrange a walk, to which she responded: "Mr. Green, you've done a terrible thing."
 The relationship ended at that point, with Garbo's friends later adding that she had heard that Green had played their tape recordings over a dinner party, an accusation which Green categorically denied.

 After her death five years later at 11:30AM on Easter Sunday, April 15, 1990, Green learned that around that period, due to her failing physical and mental health, Garbo had also cut many other close friends out of her life.
-Green in his last will and testament bequeathed all 100 hours of the tapes, which make up one of the most important records of the last 50 years of Garbo's life, to Wesleyan University.
+Green contributed 100 hours of the tapes, which make up one of the most important records of the last 50 years of Garbo's life, to Wesleyan University; additional original tapes of Garbo were given to his friend, biographer Barry Paris previously for his 1994 biography of Garbo.
+In his last will and testament, he bequeathed his papers and audio material relating to other celebrities to Yale University.

 Yoko Ono and John Lennon

 Green, an admirer of New York-resident Japanese artist Yayoi Kusama, met her flat mate Yoko Ono in the 1960s on one of his regular visits to their apartment.

 After Ono married John Lennon in 1969, from 1974 the couple became resident in Manhattan, and would regularly dine with Green.
-Green managed to obtain an invitation to President Jimmy Carter's January 1976 Inauguration, to which he invited John and Yoko as guests.
 In the summer of 1976, Green used his connections at the Egyptian Museum to get the couple access to an archaeological dig in Egypt.
+Green managed to obtain an invitation to President Jimmy Carter's January 1977 Inauguration, to which he invited John and Yoko as guests.

-In the summer of 1979, Lennon named Green as Sean Lennon's guardian should he and Yoko be killed together.
-After the murder of Lennon in 1980, Green always spoke well of his friend, and would commemorate the occasion annually at Mortimer's dining club on East 75th Street.
+Green’s friendship continued with Yoko after the murder of Lennon in 1980.
+Green always spoke well of his friend, and would commemorate the occasion annually at Mortimer's dining club on East 75th Street.